NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 Mounted Node V3 with door closed

-2.6 Distance between Nodes and SensorStation
+4.9 Distance between Nodes and SensorStation

 We recommend that all Nodes are placed within 1km of a SensorStation to ensure that all data is effectively transferred from the Nodes to the SensorStation.
 This assumes good line-of-sight between the Nodes and the SensorStation, so every installation must consider topography, vegetation, or height of Nodes and/or SensorStation antennas when estimating detection distance.
 Some trial and error should be expected when setting up your Node grid.

-2.7 Distance between Nodes
+4.10 Distance between Nodes

-3 Node V3 Data Collection and Transmission
+5 Node V3 Data Collection and Transmission

-The Node V3 is capable of simultaneously collecting 434 MHz and 2.4GHz tag detections, making it compatible with all radio tags manufactured by CTT.
+The Node V3 is capable of simultaneously collecting 434MHz and 2.4GHz tag detections, making it compatible with all radio tags manufactured by CTT.
 The device also collects supplemental information that can be used for monitoring its health and location.
-The theory of operation is to capture incoming tag beeps and health, save them to the on-board SD card, then relay them to any nearby SensorStations.
-Below is list of the tasks performed by the node under the standard configuration and adequate power levels:
+The theory of operation is to capture incoming tag beeps and health data, save them to the on-board SD card, then relay them to any nearby SensorStations.
+Below is a list of the tasks performed by the Node under the standard configuration and adequate power levels:

-3.1 Detecting your Node with your SensorStation
+5.1 Detecting your Node with your SensorStation

 • CTT SensorStation V2 or V3

-• Latest Disk Image: (2024-07-16)
+• Disk Image: (2024-07-16) or later (Latest: 09-10-2024)

 • Radios running firmware version 4.0.0 or later

-3.1.1.1 Check your Disk Image Version
+5.1.1.1 Check your Disk Image Version

 The Radio version is displayed over each radio in the SensorStation Overview.
 You need to be running v4.0.0 or later to detect CTT Node V3.

-If you are running the correct Disk Image, but not the correct Radio Firmware, you can update it from the LCD menu on your SensorStation, or from the Update Radio Firmware button on the SensorStation Overview page (image below).
+If you are running the correct Disk Image but not the correct Radio Firmware, you can update it from the LCD menu on your SensorStation or from the Update Radio Firmware button on the SensorStation Overview page (image below).

-3.2 Node V3 SD Card Storage
+5.2 Node V3 SD Card Storage

 Your CTT Node V3 has a 16GB SD card pre-installed for backup storage, as well as for manual data collection and management.
-As you saw from photos in Section 2, its now much easier to service the SD card on Node V3 compared to the previous version.
-We do not recommend Hot swapping the card.
+As you saw from photos in Section 2, it’s now much easier to service the SD card on Node V3 compared to the previous version.
+We do not recommend hot-swapping the card.
 It is encouraged to power down the device before inserting/removing the card.

-3.2.1 Removing the SD card
+5.2.1 Removing the SD card

 • There are some less-critical health fields present on the SD card that aren’t sent to the SensorStation.
-In the event of a malfunctioning node, it may be useful to look at these logs.
+In the event of a malfunctioning Node, it may be useful to look at these logs.

-• BluSeries tags transmit sensor data in addition to their id with each beep.
+• BluSeries tags transmit sensor data in addition to their ID with each beep.
 Unfortunately, the decision was made to not uplink this data directly to the SensorStation because the increased data volume can increase airway congestion between the Node and SensorStation.

-The following features are available through the SD card.
+The following features are available through the SD card:

 • Config Storage